maitreyeetiwari5/FPA-Variance-Automation/README.md

 ## Excel deliverable

-`fpa_variance_analysis.xlsx` mirrors a traditional FP&A output — a 3-sheet workbook (Summary, Variance Detail, Action Items) with color-coded status — but the status and commentary are driven by the same calibrated thresholds and event-log lookup as the rest of the pipeline, not a separate hardcoded rule set.
+`fpa_variance_analysis.xlsx` mirrors a traditional FP&A output, a 3-sheet workbook (Summary, Variance Detail, Action Items) with color-coded status but the status and commentary are driven by the same calibrated thresholds and event-log lookup as the rest of the pipeline, not a separate hardcoded rule set.
 Action Items are sorted known-driver rows first, largest variance first within each group, so the rows most worth a reviewer's time surface at the top.

 ## Stack

 Python (pandas, numpy) for data generation, forecasting, and calibration.
 Chart.js for the dashboard.
-Self-contained HTML/JS front end — no build step, no server required.
+Self-contained HTML/JS front end, no build step, no server required.

 ## Note on the data